rizchelwood/workshop/docs/ch5.md

 We are going to create an IBM account, Kubernetes cluster, and deploy our application from a provided yaml file.

-Go here and pull down the repo.
+Go [here](https://github.com/rizcheldayao/workshop) and pull down the repo then go to the `chapter5-code-result` folder.
 In this section, everything will need to be done locally.

 ## Create IBM Cloud account and Kubernetes cluster

 Go here and create an IBM Cloud account.
 You will get an email after you've registered to confirm your account.
-To get a free cluster, I have a list of promo codes I will hand out for you to input.
-Click the 'Manage' link on the upper right and click on 'Billing.
+To get a free cluster, I have a list of promo codes available [here](https://docs.google.com/spreadsheets/d/1TxSqPpL2BZhntPWLKinskJeUnoVVfU48Q9m8LXrbU64/edit?usp=sharing) to get a free cluster.

+Once you're logged into the IBM Cloud UI, click the 'Manage' link on the upper right and click on 'Billing.
 This is where you can input your promo code under the promo code section.

 Download the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started)